-Transfer of assets from existing academies
+Transfer of assets on conversion

-Where assets are received on the transfer of an existing academy into the trust, the transferred assets are measured at fair value and recognised in the balance sheet at the point when the risks and rewards of ownership pass to the trust, which is on signing of the transfer agreement with the transferring trust.
-An equal amount of income is recognised for the transfer of an existing academy into the trust within donations and capital grant income.
+Where assets and liabilities are received by the Academy Trust on conversion to an academy, the transferred net assets are measured at fair value and recognised in the balance sheet at the point when the risks and rewards of ownership pass to the Academy Trust.
+Income equal to the net assets transferred on conversion is recognised within donations and capital grant income.